Table of Contents

 The password for my account is 0904.

-If you face any issues, here is the complete video tutorial.
+If you encounter any issues, please refer to the complete video tutorial.

 Conclusion: macOS 13 Ventura on VMWare

-If you face any issues with VMWare, you can run it on VMWare.
+If you encounter any issues with VMware, you can run it on VirtualBox instead.
 Here is the guide: Install macOS 13 Ventura on VirtualBox

 I am trying to erase the disk on Disk Utility to install the OS on VMware, but I got this error, what to do?